Kristina01111000/Drws_site/README.md

-confirm that one tier is on the site, there will be a page that links to the patreon for different tiers Ask if he still wants quizzes on the site anyone can join, but ot get access to more they need to join patreon
+confirm that one tier is on the site, there will be a page that links to the patreon for different tiers Ask if he still wants quizzes on the site anyone can join, but ot get access to more they need to join patreon going to use a post slider app for page try to remove pmp